SpellholdStudios/StuffofTheMagi/README.md

 ## <a name="intro" id="intro"></a>Overview

-This mod adds the Stuff of the Magi set to some creatures.
+This mod adds a new set of Mage items scattered through the game.
 Please read <a href="https://raw.githubusercontent.com/GwendolyneFreddy/StuffOfTheMagi/master/stuffofthemagi/readme/sotm-spoilers.txt">sotm-spoilers.txt</a> for details.

 Also, if you have all items, you will meet someone in the Pocket Plane who will want to speak with you...